Peak Interest: Late April, Early May

 These big, beautiful trees feature iconic cup-shaped blooms in white, pink, purple and yellow.

 RBG’s magnolia collection reaches peak bloom anywhere between April and May given the type of climatic conditions per year.
 These plants produce spectacular flowers in a range of colours including white and cream through to pale to deep pink, purple, rose and less commonly soft yellows.
 Many are fragrant.
 Check out the species and cultivars of Magnolia salicifolia which have a very unusual licorice type fragrance.
 The magnolias on the western side of the Arboretum are a memorial to Lester Husband a local architect whilst the eastern collection is a memorial to R.A.
-Simms a past member of RBG staff.
+Sims a past member of RBG staff.

 Where to Find Magnolia Trees at RBG